 I got them printed on notebooks, A4 prints, and A3 prints.
 I absolutely love the end result.
 I initially thought about adding handlettered titles like my Culinary Herbs print but I decided against it and let the artwork speak for itself.

 See more of my butterfly series here.
 Which one is your favourite?

 After launching my handmade clay necklaces on the shop, I was approached by the lovely Yasumi from Stranger London – an online shop filled with thoughtful and lovingly made accessories, homeware and jewellery.
 She asked me to make bespoke clay beads to add to her wall hangings, where she’d sell on her shop.
-She specifically asked for three to be painted with pink dashes and other three with black dashes.
-When the beads were dry from the painting, they were varnished with few layers of eco-friendly, odourless and waterproof sealer so they stay in good condition for a long time.

 I was slowly improving from feeling uninspired few weeks before.
 I think starting my butterfly series helped a lot, and it was a hit!
 I wanted to do more oil paintings but with less work coming in, I couldn’t afford more canvases and paints that was running very low.
 The weather was glorious, apart from some random rainy days (which was also pretty beautiful though), I was inspired by British countryside hence the bird I painted from my front garden (1st picture), this windowsill painting (I really don’t like it!) and those butterfly illustrations.

 My thoughts while being creative every day in July:

 - My persistence was impressive – painting butterflies were surprisingly not easy so I ended up painting some of them twice for me to finally be happy with them.
 It was totally worth it now I have new products featuring them!
 Keep your eyes out for them as they are going to be listed on the shop super soon.